Fruit Pizza is a fun summer dessert that is bright, beautiful and so delicious! Perfect for the Fourth of July or any summer get-together.

 This post is sponsored by Bob’s Red Mill, the opinions are my own.

 A classic summer dessert and cookout staple, this delicious dish is a favorite of mine!
-We made the crust gluten-free with the help of Bob’s Red Mill 1-to-1 Gluten-Free Flour (my go-to gf flour) and it is also dairy-free!
+We made the crust gluten-free with the help of Bob’s Red Mill 1-to-1 Gluten-Free Flour (my go-to gf flour) and it is also dairy-free friendly!
 Cannot wait for you to enjoy this one!

 How do You Keep Fruit Pizza From Getting Soggy